fostn/uosint/README.md

 - `fwingsnumber`: Extract phone numbers from the users' bio that the target username is following
 - `d-posts`: Download the posts of the target username
 - `d-stories`: Download the stories of the target username

-For example, to check for sensitive comments, use the following command
+- `detect`: Detect and analyze text in the images of the target username stories For example, to check for sensitive comments, use the following command
 ```shell
   uosint sensitive -c <username>